AidenRoto/Bluetooth-keyboard-adapter/README.md

 ## HID Customer reports
 This project also implemented HID customer reports(ex: the play hotkey on you keyboard), but depends on your keyboard model.
 I only have one keyboard with this function, and currently I am not familiar with HID customer reports function, so for some keyboard, hotkey may broken.

+## License
+The content of this project itself is licensed under the GNU General Public License